MehdiNaserii/CEPAdaption/README.md

 - Three approaches to feature selection were evaluated in this study.
     - Subset evaluation method:
 	    - After uploading “mHealth_subject_6” choose “select attribute” tab.
-	    - In “Attribute Evaluation” select “ConsistencySubsetEval” and in “Search Method” select “BestFirst” (use the “Consistency_Config” and “BestFirst_Config” by right clicking on the name of them and clicking on “open” button and then choosing the file).
+	    - In “Attribute Evaluation” select “ConsistencySubsetEval” and in “Search Method” select “BestFirst” (use the “Consistency_Config” and “BestFirst_Config” (in Activity/Feature Selection/SubsetEval and in Activity/Feature Selection/Search Method) by right clicking on the name of them and clicking on “open” button and then choosing the file).
 	    - The executed subset is “mHealth_Subject_6_Consistency_Best”.
 	    - We compared consistency method with correlation feature selection method.
 The consistency method had better results.
 	- Using from Pythagorean theorem:
 	    - Formula F=√(X^2 + Y^2 + Z^2 )  was used for this feature selection method.
-	    - The executed subset is “mHealth_Subject_6_Consistency_Lenght”.
+	    - The executed subset is “mHealth_Subject_6_Consistency_Pythagoras”.
 	- Combination method
 	    - Combination of seven attribute evaluator methods and the concept of subset evaluation.
 	    - In this method top ten attributes of each attribute evaluator method were selected and seven batches were created.
 	    - From each batch, attributes with at least three repetitions in each batch were added to new subset.
 	    - Upload “mHealth_subject_6” choose “select attribute” tab
-	    - Each time chose one of these methods (“chi-squareAttributeEval”, “correlationAttributeEval”, “OneRAttributeEval”, “filterAttributeEval”, “gainratioAttributeEval”, “informationgainAttributeEval”, and “symmetricuncertaintyAttributeEval”) with “Ranker” search method (use each config file for each evaluator and “Ranker_Config” by right clicking on the name of them and clicking on “open” Button and then choosing the file).
+	    - Each time chose one of these methods (“chi-squareAttributeEval”, “correlationAttributeEval”, “OneRAttributeEval”, “filteredAttributeEval”, “gainratioAttributeEval”, “informationgainAttributeEval”, and “symmetricuncertaintyAttributeEval”) with “Ranker” search method (use each config file for each evaluator and “Ranker_Config” (in Activity/Feature Selection/AttributeEval and in Activity/Feature Selection/Search Method) by right clicking on the name of them and clicking on “open” Button and then choosing the file).
 	    - Select top ten features from every attribute evaluation method and create seven batches, manually.
 	    - Choose a feature with at least three repetitions in each batch, manually.
 	    - Create the final subset
-	    - The executed subset is “mHealth_Subject_6_Ranking”
+	    - The executed subset is “mHealth_Subject_6_Proposed”
 - As the evaluation results have shown the Combination method had the best result in terms of accuracy and rule number by using JRip.
 Thus, the next steps will be continued with the executed subset of this method.
 - Apply the combination method on mHealth_Subject_6_10 (the combination of subject 6 and subject 10) and mHealth_Subject_7 for the rest of process.
-The executed files are mHealth_subject_6_10_Ranking and mHealth_subject_7_Ranking, respectively.
+The executed files are mHealth_subject_6_10_Proposed and mHealth_subject_7_Proposed, respectively.

 ### Train the rule based classifiers

 - The learning process was done in WEKA.
-- Upload “mHealth_Subject_6_Ranking” by using “open file” Button in “processing” tab of WEKA.
+- Upload “mHealth_Subject_6_Proposed” by using “open file” Button in “processing” tab of WEKA.
 - In “classify” tab press “choose” button and select “JRip” from “rules” folder.
 - Then right click on “JRip” name in the box next to “choose” Button and select “show properties”.
-- In the new window, select “open” Button and choose “JRip_Config” file (Existed in Activity_Config folder) then select “OK”.
+- In the new window, select “open” Button and choose “JRip_Config” file (Existed in Activity/Machine Learning config/JRip) then select “OK”.
 - Select “percentage spilt” check box and set it on 66% train set.
 - In the below list choose “class”.
 - Finally, press “start” Button and wait until the learning get completed.
 - In classifier output box, you can see the produced rules and the results of “Jrip” classifier.
 - At the end, select the produced rules and copy and paste them in a notepad file and save it with .txt format for the next step.
-- Follow all the above steps for “mHealth_subject_6_10_Ranking” (the combination of subject 6 and subject 10).
+- Follow all the above steps for “mHealth_subject_6_10_Proposed” (the combination of subject 6 and subject 10).
 **Note:** we used three kinds of rule-based classifiers (OneR, Part and JRipt) in our study.
-Other classifiers can be evaluated with above explained steps.
+Other classifiers can be evaluated with above explained steps (related config files are existed in Activity/Machine Learning config).
 According to better results of “JRip” in terms of accuracy and rules number, we chose this classifier and continue the rest parts with it.

 ### Rule mapping